DanNixon/PlayMusicCL/README.md

 Configuration is done in the `.playmusicclrc` file stored in the home directory (see example), the `google_user` and `google_device_id` are the minimum required keys for the app to function.
-Password configs can be omitted and the password requested when the app starts.
+Password configs can be omitted and the password requested when the app starts (note that if using Google two factor authentication then you will need to create an application specific password).

 Omitting the `lastfm_user` config will disable Last.fm integration.